Glossary

 Standard Deviation

-Section titled “Standard Deviation”A measure of the dispersion of scenario losses around the expected loss.
-Formally: , using the population formula () because the scenarios represent the entire simulated probability space.
+Section titled “Standard Deviation”A measure of the dispersion of trial losses around the expected loss.
+Formally: , using the population formula () because the trials represent the entire simulated probability space.
 Appears in simpler pricing models (e.g., the standard deviation loading principle).

 Discussed in: Metrics